makersquare/student-boxen/README.md

 You're all set!
 Your setup is now mostly identical to the way our lab machines work.

+## Troubleshooting

 Questions/comments/concerns?
 Grab an instructor and let us know!
+If you're not behing the Big Blue Doors, just email mike or matt [at] themakersquare.com and we'll get you squared away.